ratu-sh/temp-KB/README.md

 #### Typical Errors

-1. FQDN should have CAPITAL letters like https://DOMAIN.example.com - should be https://domain.example.com
+1. FQDN shouldn't have `CAPITAL` letters like https://DOMAIN.example.com - should be https://domain.example.com